 Learn More: The Truth About the Fat Burning Heart Rate Zone

-Aerobic exercise is when your body is able to take in enough oxygen to sustain your activity level without dipping into another energy source.
-Working out at 70-80% of your max HR will improve your aerobic fitness level.
+Aerobic exercise is when your body is able to take in enough oxygen to sustain how physically active you are without dipping into another energy source.
+Working out at 70-80% of your max HR (moderate intensity) will improve your aerobic fitness level.
 This will allow you to build endurance and create lean muscle for things like distance running or cycling.
 It’s also good for your overall cardiac health.

 Monitoring your workout heart rate can help you avoid training too hard by knowing exactly when you’re overexerting yourself.
 It will also allow you to bounce back faster by ensuring you stay in the proper zone on recovery days.